kengz/python-structure/README.md

 ### Project creation

 I'm assuming my PyPI package name is `structure`.
-Also, don't use non-alphabetic characters; for exampl PyPI will fuck up '-' and '_'.
+Also, don't use non-alphabetic characters; for exampl PyPI will not allow '-' and '_'.

 - create a project on Github, add `README, .gitignore, LICENSE`.
 Clone your git repo locally.
 - update your `.gitignore` (see example) and remove `.md` from `README.md` cuz PyPI can't even